FreeRTOS/FreeRTOS/FreeRTOS/Demo/RX700_RX72N_EnvisionKit_GCC_e2studio/src/smc_gen/r_gpio_rx/readme.txt

-﻿PLEASE REFER TO THE APPLICATION NOTE FOR THIS MODULE FOR MORE INFORMATION
+PLEASE REFER TO THE APPLICATION NOTE FOR THIS MODULE FOR MORE INFORMATION

 r_gpio_rx
 =========